russ-hensel/smart_plug/README.md

 ```

 Would You Like to Contribute??
-* Add other iot devices/sensors
+* Add other iot devices/sensors.
-* Link to cloud
+* Link to cloud.
-* Support other databases
+* Support other databases.
+* Other ideas.
+* Bug reports -- which I will read and may fix.

 ```
 	Note for contributers